 Third-party antennas may be used when determined to be appropriate by a qualified WLAN specialist.
 Please note that any damage caused by use of a third-party antenna will not be covered by the device warranty.
 If a third-party antenna is used, it is the customer’s responsibility to plan accordingly and ensure the deployment is operating within the proper limits for their regulatory domain.
 Also note that Meraki Support will not be able to fully support coverage or performance issues when third-party antennas are in use.

-Lightning arrestors are not meant to protect equipment from direct strikes, but rather from nearby lightning strikes that would build up enough charge to have over-voltage transients cause damage to the radio equipment.
+Lightning arrestors are not meant to protect equipment from direct strikes, but rather from nearby lightning strikes that could build up enough charge to have over-voltage transients cause damage to the radio equipment.

 There is not a Meraki SKU for lightning arrestors, but you may use the Cisco Aironet lightning arrestor with N connectors (AIR-ACC245LA-N) when required on outdoor Meraki wireless APs/antennas.
 The arrestor is designed to protect the radio equipment from static electricity and lightning-induced surges that travel on coaxial transmission lines (antenna cables).
 Refer to our reference guide for more information on AIR-ACC245LA-N.